Shazwazza/Articulate/docker/README.md

 Package inputs come from `build/Release/<lane>` and must include Articulate and the sample theme.
 Docker installs those `.nupkg` files; it does not consume project output directly.
+Docker commands invoke the package runner by default;
+`docker-dev --reuse-packages` skips it and reuses the existing lane output.
-Docker commands invoke the package runner; same-lane builds are incremental and `--clean` is required when switching lanes.
+Same-lane builds are incremental and `--clean` is required when switching lanes.

 The Docker runner resolves `UmbracoCmsPackageVersion` and `TinyMceUmbracoPackageVersion` from `Directory.Packages.props` via